Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Experiment

+\textbf{Qualitative evaluation.} Qualitative results are displayed in Figure~\ref{fig:MIT2}.
+As illustrated, previous efforts did not achieve the desired enhancement results, resulting in inconspicuous details, unnatural colors and overexposure or underexposure.
+In contrast, proposed method achieves the best visual quality with vivid colors and outstanding texture details.
+In contrast, our approach is both fast and flexible, and delivers highly effective results.
+We achieve real-time enhancement without the need for external hyperparameters finetuning or early stop strategies, and demonstrate superior performance compared to existing methods.

+Further, to demonstrate the stability of our method in dynamic environments, we select pairs of images in test set of LOL with the same content but captured under different lighting conditions, many of which are slight different with each other.
+Despite the minor variations in the input images, achieving stable appearance including pixel intensity remains a challenge.
+Additionally, we use mean square error as the metric to compare the enhanced images and results are revealed in Figure~\ref{fig:robust enhancement}.
+Our method consistently achieves the lowest differences among the unsupervised methods and outperforms most of the supervised methods.
+Specifically, our proposed method generates results with smaller differences compared to other approaches when handling low-light images with subtle differences.
+This finding further validates the robustness of our approach and its ability to defend against slight changes while producing stable results.

 \textbf{Quantitative evaluation.} Table~\ref{tab:syn_metric} reports quantitative comparison results on the MIT and LOL datasets.
 As can be seen, our method numerically outperforms existing unsupervised learning methods and even supervised learning methods by a large margin and ranks first in almost all metrics.
-In comparison to the second-best unsupervised state-of-the-art method on the MIT dataset, our approach achieves a PSNR improvement of 0.8178dB.
-Furthermore, when compared to the best performing supervised method, our approach results in a PSNR improvement of 1.1645dB.
-Likewise, on the LOL dataset, our method leads to improvements of 2.6877dB and 1.2752dB, respectively.
+In comparison to the second-best unsupervised state-of-the-art method on the MIT dataset, our approach achieves a PSNR improvement of 0.818dB.
+Furthermore, when compared to the best performing supervised method, our approach results in a PSNR improvement of 1.164dB.
+Likewise, on the LOL dataset, our method leads to improvements of 2.688dB and 0.675dB, respectively.
 Benefiting from the systematic network architecture and reference-free loss we construct, our method outperforms the results of existing unsupervised methods and supervised learning methods on both MIT and LOL datasets significantly.
+To delve deeper into the models' ability to generalize across unforeseen scenarios, we evaluated the unsupervised methods directly on the unpaired datasets.
+The results presented in Table~\ref{tab:non_ref_syn_metric} indicate comparable performance among the methods based on DE and NIQE metrics, although RUAS stands out due to its tendency for overexposure and a less favorable appearance.
+Notably, our method exhibits substantial superiority over others in terms of LOE and EME metrics.